NewXP-Solutions/react-rails-template/README.md

 ## neetoDeploy Review

 [neetoDeploy Review](https://www.neeto.com/neetodeploy) is enabled on this application.
 Thus all PRs will have a review app and once the PR is merged to main, it will be deployed to production instance.
-The neetoDeploy instance for Wheel is hosted in `neeto-engineering` organization.
+The neetoDeploy instance for Remittance is hosted in `neeto-engineering` organization.

 ## About BigBinary